 Field-hunting tip

-Look in basaltic vugs, cavities in volcanic rocks country — that is the host setting where heulandite typically forms.
+Look in basaltic vugs, cavities in volcanic rocks country, the host setting where heulandite typically forms.
 If you start seeing stilbite, apophyllite, quartz in float, you are in the right ground.
 Field specimens usually show a tabular crystals often with a coffin-like shape, crusts, radial aggregates habit, so train your eye for that shape before scanning the outcrop.
-In the U.S., the densest reported localities are in Oregon — start trip planning there.
+In the U.S., the densest reported localities are in Colorado, Oregon.
+Start trip planning there.

 Common questions